zero-radiance/zero-radiance.github.io/_source_/content/post/analytic_media.md

 If your background is in real-time rendering, you may have heard of [constant, linear and exponential fog](http://www.terathon.com/lengyel/Lengyel-UnifiedFog.pdf).
 These names refer to variation of density, typically with respect to height, and can be used to model height fog and atmospheric scattering.

-### Constant Density
+## Constant Density

-A constant (or homogeneous) medium has the same density value across the entire volume:
+A constant (or homogeneous) medium has uniform density across the entire volume:

 $$ \tag{15} \rho_c = k. $$